Oregon Trail: Cholera on the Platte River

-Because of the Platte's brackish water, the preferred camping spots were along one of the many fresh water streams draining into the Platte or the occasional fresh water spring found along the way.
+Because of the Platte's brackish water, the preferred camping spots were along one of the many freshwater streams draining into the Platte or the occasional freshwater spring found along the way.
 These preferred camping spots became sources of cholera in the epidemic years (1849–1855) as many thousands of people used the same camping spots with essentially no sewage facilities or adequate sewage treatment.
 One of the side effects of cholera is acute diarrhea, which helps contaminate even more water unless it is isolated and/or treated.
 The cause of cholera (ingesting the Vibrio cholerae bacterium from contaminated water) and the best treatment for cholera infections were unknown in this era.
 Thousands of travelers on the combined California, Oregon, and Mormon trails succumbed to cholera between 1849 and 1855.
-Most were buried in unmarked graves in Kansas, Nebraska and Wyoming.
+Most were buried in unmarked graves in Kansas, Nebraska, and Wyoming.
 Although also considered part of the Mormon Trail, the grave of Rebecca Winters is one of the few marked ones left.
-There are many cases cited involving people who were alive and apparently healthy in the morning and dead by nightfall.
+There are many cases cited involving people who were alive and healthy in the morning and dead by nightfall.

-Fort Laramie was the end of most cholera outbreaks which killed thousands along the lower Platte and North Platte from 1849 to 1855.
-Spread by cholera bacteria in fecal contaminated water, cholera caused massive diarrhea, leading to dehydration and death.
-In those days its cause and treatment were unknown, and it was often fatal—up to 30 percent of infected people died.
+Most outbreaks did not progress further west than Fort Laramie.
 It is believed that the swifter flowing rivers in Wyoming helped prevent the germs from spreading.

 Colorado

 A branch of the Oregon trail crossed the very northeast corner of Colorado if they followed the South Platte River to one of its last crossings.
-This branch of the trail passed through present day Julesburg before entering Wyoming.
+This branch of the trail passed through present-day Julesburg before entering Wyoming.
 Later settlers followed the Platte and South Platte Rivers into their settlements there (much of which became the state of Colorado).